 Now it’s time to focus more specifically on the kind of physical activity which you’ll be putting your training shoes through.
 Unfortunately, none of the brands is offering dedicated shoes for CrossFit or weightlifting in Narrow or Extra Narrow width profiles.
 They all come in a standard D - Medium width for men and in a B - Medium for women.

 However, you can still find versatile narrow workout shoes available on the market.
 These trainers are equipped with the materials and technologies which accommodate a wide array of athletic activities.
 They can be sported for gym sessions, HIIT workouts, walking, and even not too heavy weight training.
-And if you want a supportive companion for extended periods of fitness walking, you can always go with specialized walking shoes which are available in narrow widths.

 Step 4.
 Give other brands a chance